hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 To locally start a validator node that connects against the DevNet domain, you will need to run

 1) a Canton participant node, in order to host:
-2) the Daml validator app and
+2) the Daml validator app which also serves as the backend for the wallet
-3) the Daml wallet app

 Additionally, you'll also need to enable the GCP DA Canton DevNet VPN.
 If you can view this documentation, you already enabled the VPN successfully.